MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/dotnet/0-9-538/microsoft-web-webview2-core-corewebview2.md

 ##### Returns
 Returns a JSON encoded string that represents the result of running the provided JavaScript.

-This will execute asynchronously and when complete, if a handler is provided in the ExecuteScriptCompletedHandler parameter, its Invoke method will be called with the result of evaluating the provided JavaScript.
-If the result is undefined, contains a reference cycle, or otherwise cannot be encoded into JSON, the JSON null value will be returned as the string 'null'.
-Note that a function that has no explicit return value returns undefined.
-If the executed script throws an unhandled exception, then the result is also 'null'.
-This method is applied asynchronously.
-If the method is called after NavigationStarting event during a navigation, the script will be executed in the new document when loading it, around the time ContentLoading is fired.
-ExecuteScript will work even if IsScriptEnabled is set to FALSE.
+This method runs the provided JavaScript asynchronously and will return the result of the provided JavaScript.
+If the result of the provided JavaScript is `undefined`, contains a reference cycle, or otherwise cannot be encoded into JSON, the string 'null' is returned.
+If a called function in the provided JavaScript has no explicit return value, `undefined` is returned.
+If the provided JavaScript throws an unhandled exception, 'null' is returned.
+If this method is called after a `NavigationStarting` event, the provided JavaScript is run on the new document when it loads, around the same time that `ContentLoading` is triggered. `ExecuteScript` will work even if `IsScriptEnabled` is set to `FALSE`.

 #### GetDevToolsProtocolEventReceiver